|Number of plants found: 74||Next||Go to page:||1||2||3||4||5||Last|

 It is a fairly salt tolerant plant, making it suitable for seaside areas.
 In cold climates, the mature plant is hardy at least to the low 30s Fahrenheit for a short time, although for best results it should be grown in a pot and stored in an area that does not freeze in the winter, such as a greenhouse or garage.
 Watering should be reduced in cold conditions and kept to a minimum until warm weather resumes.
 During the spring, the rhizome should be restrained or it will overthrow its container.
 Plants should be repotted in the spring if they outgrow their original container.
 Fertilize annually with compost or an appropriate plant food to encourage growth, and do regular pest and disease checks.

-Alpinia officinarum originated in China, where its name ultimately derives.
-It can grow several feet high, with long leaves and reddish-white flowers.
 The rhizomes, known as galangal, are valued for their spicy flavor and aromatic scent.
-These are used throughout Asia in curries and perfumes, and were previously used widely in Europe.
-They are also used as an herbal remedy.
+These are used throughout the world in curries and perfumes.